DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/11_glossary.md

 A reflowable document is a document without a predefined page layout, in which the page dimensions are dynamically and automatically adapted (including page breaks) to each screen size and screen aspect ratio.
 This means, for example, that an ebook may appear as 50 A5-size pages on a tablet, but as 100 A6-size pages on an e-reader.
 This also means that the designer no longer has control of the final page layout.
 The concept is also known as 'responsive design'.

 #####Resolution
 The smaller a pixel, the higher the visual resolution of any display.
-See **DPI**.
+Resolution is commonly expressed as the number of dots per square inch (dpi) of a printed output or display.
+For digital print the industry standard is 300-600 dpi, for offset print 600-1200 dpi.
+Electronic screens traditionally had resolutions of 72-100 dpi, but the most recent generations of tablets and smartphones feature screen resolutions of 300-600 dpi.
+See also **Pixel**.

 #####Rich Text Format (RTF)
 A document format established in 1987 as an alternative format for Microsoft Word documents.
 Contrary to common belief, RTF is not an open standard and does not solve compatibility problems between word processing formats.